 - Security incidents: implementing a pre-emptive action plan, and handling the response to an incident

-- Security policies: risk analysis, security techniques, the role of security audits, and implementation strategies
+- Security policies: risk analysis, security techniques, the role of security audits, and implementing strategies

 - The CIS Critical Security Controls